 - Control where your data resides and avoid using multiple transfer tools.

-- Reduce the number of manual processes through implementing the right technical solutions.
+- Reduce the number of manual processes by implementing the right technical solutions.

 - Demonstrate compliant File sharing.